Ohio Teams And Ohio 529 Are Part Of March Madness 2023

-Ohio is part of March Madness 2022.
-Dayton is hosting the First Four on March 15-16.
-With the Ohio State University, University of Akron, and Wright State University men’s basketball teams, and the Ohio State University and University of Dayton women’s teams selected for their respective tournaments,
+The State of Ohio is a big part of March Madness 2023!
+The University of Dayton is hosting the First Four on March 14-15 and Columbus will host four NCAA First Round games on March 17 and Second Round games on March 19 at the Nationwide and Schottenstein Arenas.
+Kent State University and Xavier University men’s basketball teams, and Cleveland State University, Ohio State University, and University of Toledo women’s teams were selected for their respective NCAA tournaments.

-Additionally, the Cleveland State University, University of Dayton, University of Toledo, and Xavier University men’s basketball teams, as well as the Kent State University, Ohio University, University of Akron, University of Toledo, and Youngstown State University women’s teams are participating in the National Invitation Tournament.
+Additionally, University of Cincinnati, University of Toledo, and Youngstown State University men’s basketball teams, as well as the Bowling Green State University and Kent State University women’s teams are participating in the National Invitation Tournament (NIT).

-Ohio is well represented in these nationwide contests.
+Ohio is well represented in these nationwide tournaments.
 The teams’ hard work, perseverance, and dedication propelled them to the national stage.

 Ohio’s 529 Plan, CollegeAdvantage, has also been nationally recognized for our hard work, perseverance, and dedication to extend the best tax-free college savings plan possible to Ohioans as well as out-of-state residents.

 If you are ready to start saving for your children’s higher education after high school and want to learn more about tax-advantaged 529 plans, Saving For College is an unbiased, industry-trusted informational website, which provides detailed analysis and articles on 529 plans, financial aid, and scholarships, as well as tools to estimate college expenses.